YottaDB/YDBDoc/ProgGuide/commands.rst

 Halt
 --------------------------

-The HALT command stops the program execution and causes YottaDB/GT.M to return control to the operating system environment that invoked the YottaDB/GT.M image.
+The HALT command stops the program execution and causes YottaDB to return control to the operating system environment that invoked the YottaDB image.

 The format of the HALT command is:

 .. parsed-literal::
    H[ALT][:tvexpr]

-* The optional truth-valued expression immediately following the command is a command postconditional that controls whether YottaDB/GT.M executes the command.
+* The optional truth-valued expression immediately following the command is a command postconditional that controls whether YottaDB executes the command.
 * Because the HALT command has no argument, at least two (2) spaces must follow the command to separate it from the next command on the line.
 Note that additional commands do not serve any purpose unless the HALT has a postconditional.

-A HALT releases all shared resources held by the process, such as devices OPENed in YottaDB/GT.M, databases, and YottaDB/GT.M LOCKs.
-If the the process has an active M transaction (the value of $TLEVEL is greater than zero (0)), YottaDB/GT.M performs a ROLLBACK prior to terminating.
+A HALT releases all shared resources held by the process, such as devices OPENed in YottaDB, databases, and YottaDB LOCKs.
+If the the process has an active M transaction (the value of $TLEVEL is greater than zero (0)), YottaDB performs a ROLLBACK prior to terminating.

-Because HALT and HANG share the same abbreviation (H), YottaDB/GT.M differentiates them based on whether an argument follows the command.
+Because HALT and HANG share the same abbreviation (H), YottaDB differentiates them based on whether an argument follows the command.

 Example:

 .. parsed-literal::
-   $ gtm
+   $ ydb
-   GTM>HALT
+   YDB>HALT
    $

-Because we invoke this YottaDB/GT.M image interactively, the HALT in Direct Mode leaves the process at the shell prompt.
+Because we invoke this YottaDB image interactively, the HALT in Direct Mode leaves the process at the shell prompt.

 -------------------
 Hang
 -------------------

-The HANG command suspends YottaDB/GT.M program execution for a period of time specified by the command argument.
+The HANG command suspends YottaDB program execution for a period of time specified by the command argument.

 The format of the HANG command is:

 .. parsed-literal::
    H[ANG][:tvexpr] numexpr[,...]

-* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB/GT.M executes the command.
+* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB executes the command.
 * The numeric expression specifies the time in seconds to elapse before resuming execution; actual elapsed time may vary slightly from the specified time.
 If the numeric expression is negative, HANG has no effect.
-Portability requirements for YottaDB/GT.M only guarantee accuracy to the nearest second.
+Portability requirements for YottaDB only guarantee accuracy to the nearest second.
 However, more accuracy can be found on different UNIX systems.
 * An indirection operator and an expression atom evaluating to a list of one or more HANG arguments form a legal argument to a HANG.

 A process that repeatedly tests for some event, such as a device becoming available or another process modifying a global variable, may use a HANG to limit its consumption of computing resources.

-Because HALT and HANG share the same abbreviation (H), YottaDB/GT.M differentiates them based on whether an argument follows the command.
+Because HALT and HANG share the same abbreviation (H), YottaDB differentiates them based on whether an argument follows the command.

 ++++++++++++++++++
 Examples of HANG